 In brief

-• But Trump hasn't always take this stance: He used to call Bitcoin a "scam" and said he wasn't a fan.
+- But Trump hasn't always taken this stance: He used to call Bitcoin a "scam" and said he wasn't a fan.

-Trump has now branded himself as a crypto-friendly candidate ahead of November’s divisive election, bringing in millions of dollars in cash and digital asset donations from Silicon Valley tech leaders.
+Trump branded himself as a crypto-friendly candidate ahead of November’s divisive election, bringing in millions of dollars in cash and digital asset donations from Silicon Valley tech leaders.
+And then he won.

-But it wasn’t always like this.
-Despite the Republican presidential nominee now calling for domestic Bitcoin production, he was once a staunch crypto critic.
-So, how did we get here?
+But it wasn’t always like this: President Trump was once a staunch crypto critic.
+So how did we get here?

 Trump’s most defining early comment on cryptocurrency dates back to 2019, when as president he made it clear he didn’t like Bitcoin.